 Our team at VB Attorneys will walk you through the steps of filing a Jones Act claim and recovering compensation for your injuries and lost wages.

 Filing a Jones Act claim is a time-sensitive process, so any delay in beginning the claim process may hurt your chances of success.
 Ensure that you follow each step promptly and methodically.

 Report the Injury to your Captain, Employer, or Senior Officer

-If you have been injured aboard a ship at sea or at a dock on navigable waters you have a 7-day reporting window in which you must notify the captain, employer, or a senior officer that you have been injured.
+If you have been injured aboard a ship at sea or at a dock on navigable waters you should report to your captain, employer, or a senior officer that you have been injured.
 It is best to make your report as soon as possible, otherwise, the vessel's or shipping company's insurer will assume you were not seriously hurt enough to justify filing an injury claim.
 Make sure the captain records the injury in the ship's log and files a Report of Marine Accident, Injury, or Death (CG-2692) form as per federal regulations.

 File the Accident Report